Governance and Goals

 • Academic Leadership Council – This group oversees the strategic, policy, and operational objectives for UMBC and is chaired by the Provost, Dr. Manfred H. van Dulmen.

-• Campus Systems Executive Committee – This committee is co-charied by the VP of IT and Associate Provost for Enrollment Management and is focused on using technology to support administrative systems and business processes at UMBC.
+• Campus Systems Executive Committee – This committee is co-chaired by the VP of IT and Associate Provost for Enrollment Management and is focused on using technology to support administrative systems and business processes at UMBC.
 For policy or strategic direction, it reports through the IT Steering Committee.
 Members include leaders from Enrollment Management, Financial Services, Human Resources, Institutional Research, Graduate School, Continuing and Professional Studies, Division of Undergraduate Education, and Information Technology.

 • Campus Classroom Committee – this committee oversees classroom management, including instructional technology.
 This committee is chaired by the Associate Vice Provost for Academic Affairs.
 DoIT is a participant.

-• Information Security Council – This committee meets monthly and is chaired by the CISO and reviews technical architecture as it pertains to following USM Security Policy.
-As such, it reviews and approves firewall punches; develops cloud software approval process and reviews the approval of cloud security that has level 2 or 3 data; and monitors audits and internal compliance reviews of quarterly requirements.
+• Information Security Council – This committee meets monthly and is chaired by the CISO and reviews technical architecture as it pertains to following the USM Security Policy.
+As such, it reviews and approves firewall punches; develops a cloud software approval process and reviews the approval of cloud security that has level 2 or 3 data; and monitors audits and internal compliance reviews of quarterly requirements.

 Goals and Planning

-Past strategic planning documents:
+Recent past strategic planning documents:

 Customer Satisfaction Survey